 3. Get to a Healthy Weight

-According to Dykstra, being at a healthy weight is one of the most helpful steps you can take to manage your acid reflux symptoms.
-Especially if you have a body mass index (BMI) greater than 25 or have a large waist circumference, you may find heartburn relief simply from losing weight.
+According to Dykstra, being at the right weight for you is one of the most helpful steps you can take to manage your acid reflux symptoms.
+Especially if you have a body mass index (BMI) greater than 25 or have a large waist circumference, you may find heartburn relief from losing weight.